By Bill McKibben

 “I thought he was pretty obnoxious,” Larry Page said of the encounter.
 “He had really strong opinions about things, and I guess I did, too.”

-“We both found each other obnoxious,” said Sergey Brin. …
+“We both found each other obnoxious,” said Sergey Brin.
+“But we say it a little bit jokingly. …

 By Moira Donegan